 South Africa has abundant fruit and fruit stalls, especially here in the Western Cape “Winelands.”
 L-A has made many apple or pear crumbles, and decided to do something different in a loaf cake.
 L-A is well known in Ottawa for her elderberry loaf cakes, as well as other berries.
-Since trying out pear cake on Tony, we have now served this cake to our teen Mailbox Club teen leaders (who are in training), and to our friends Andre and Janey, who are dear friends, and our Afrikaans tutors.
+Since trying out pear cake on Tony, we have now served this cake to our teen Mailbox Club teen leaders (who are in training for My Father's House Worcester leadership), and to our friends Andre and Janey, who are dear friends, and our Afrikaans tutors.
 Most baking recipes are exact.
 This one is approximate, since it depends on how many pears you have.
 You can substitute apples, but if you do, skip the ginger and add cardamom.
 I also recommend that you saute the apples, since some apples don't puree well unless they are cooked.

 L-A’s South African pear cake

 1 cup brown sugar

 1 cup vegetable oil